JamesEBartlett/R-RT-screening/README.md

-Here is a collection of R files and sample data that can be used with the Statistics and Substance Use blog posts.
+This is the example data set and R script that can be used with the Tidying and Analysing Response Time Data using R blog post.